kaiyungtan/Real-Estate-data-analysis/README.md

 **Elverdinge** | 290 000 | 730 | 730 |
 **Wijtschate** | 100 000 | 830 | 830 |

-## We seperate apartements & houses in the dataset to get insight for the following:
+## Apartments & houses in the dataset seperated to get insight for the following:

 ### The most & less expensive municipalities for apartments: